nkleinbo/loreta/README.md

 The call is as follows (fill in paths to your files/directories)

   python3 run_all.py
-  -f <path to your data path, each line needs a seperate folder in here>
+  -f <path to your data path, each line needs a seperate fastq file in here>
   -o <output directory for result files like fasta files and assemblies>
   -t <location of the fasta file with your T-DNA sequences>
   -a <fasta file with all your references for annotation>
   -w <path to a directory, where the html files should be created>
   -g <path to an assembly, if you have a precomputed assembly of your sequencing run>

+The script will search for fastq files in the data dir (make sure, there is nothing else in it) and run an analysis for each fastq file.
+The prefix of the fastq file will serve as folder name for the directories in the result and web directory.
+If you provide assemblies with the -g option, make sure, that your assemblies are all stored as fasta files in the given directory and that the prefix of the fasta file matches your fastq files.
+For example: If you have a fasta assembly file "040A11.fasta" in the assembly directory, you need a corresponding "040A11.fastq" file in the fastq directory.

+Note that, if you run with -g option, no assemblies of filtered reads are computed.

 Configuration
 -------------